 I come across many new blogs with the default WordPress tagline still up: “Just another WordPress.com Site.”
 Leaving the default tagline up on your blog makes it difficult for readers to find out what your blog is about.

 Choosing a tagline isn’t easy.
 It needs to be short and snappy and let site visitors know a little something about you (or your blog) so they can decide if they want to stick around.
 Your blog tagline also contributes to improving search results for your blog, making it easier for people to find.

 To change your tagline, go to Settings > General and edit the text in the second row down (“tagline”).
 Remember, you can always change it later!
-Learn more about how to create an effective tagline in One Cool Site’s post here, and click here for 45 Creative, Clever and Effective Taglines to inspire you.
+Learn more about how to create an effective tagline in this article about 45 Creative, Clever and Effective Taglines.